stphnsmpsn/rust-payment-processor/README.md

 The CSV crate makes dealing with CSV data a snap.
 Especially with how nicely it plays with SERDE.

 ## Future Improvements

+### Performance Improvements

+Intuition tells me that the current bottleneck of the applications is likely be the reading of records from CSV and possibly the parsing of these records into the `Transaction` struct.
+Once this is addressed, we can look at executing tasks in parallel and possibly even prioritizing certain types of transactions.

+#### CSV Parsing

+In order to speed up the CSV parsing, I would first follow the advice [here](https://docs.rs/csv/1.0.0/csv/tutorial/index.html#performance).
+An effort should be made to amortize allocations and avoid UTF-8 checks by reading and writing ByteRecords instead of StringRecords.
+Any `str`s will now be `&[u8]`s, so we lose the API around Strings, but in the interest or performance that could be a worthwhile tradeoff.
+At this stage we should also profile the performance of deserializing a CSV byte record into a `Transaction` struct and determine if it is worth implementing a custom deserializer.

+#### Parallelization

+With CSV parsing sped up, the next thing we can look at is threading.
+It may make sense to have a reader thread and one (or more) processing threads.
+The reader thread will simply read ByteRecords records from CSV and place the deserialized `Transaction` at the tail of a queue.
+The processing thread will take items from the head of the queue and process them.

+Depending on requirements, we could also choose to prioritize certain types of transactions.
+Deposits and withdrawals likely happen significantly more often than disputes, resolves, and chargebacks and are not likely to be issued for quite some time after a deposit.
+For this reason, we could split the processing into two queues; one for deposits and withdrawals, and the other for disputes.
+The dispute processing thread could sleep, waking to process `Transactions` in its queue on some interval.

+### General Improvements

 In the future, I will consider implementing making the following improvements: